Why is healthy eating important?

 Are you a farmers market manager?
 Join the Louisville Farmers Market Associaiton

 Do you support farmers markters?
-Join the Friends of Farmers Markets
+Become a member today!

 Fresh Stop Markets are “pop up” farm-fresh food markets set up at local churches, community centers, and now even in a crossfit gym, in fresh food insecure neighborhoods.
 The food has been paid for in advance so that farmers don’t face the same degree of risk as they do with a standard farmers’ market.
 People in the community describe Fresh Stop Markets as welcoming and happy—like a family reunion where all five senses are engaged and there is lots of laughter, food and fun!